BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 <br>

 Hopefully by now you can appreciate that using text editors are not the best way to query large data sets.
-The rest of this class, we will examine three of the most commonly used CLI tools for working with large data sets: `grep`, `sed`, and `awk`.
+In the rest of this class, we will examine three of the most commonly used CLI tools for working with large data sets: `grep`, `sed`, and `awk`.

 <br><br>
 <hr>